TYPE AS IMAGE: SP 25

 Tufts University

-When contacting me, copy both emails for best results:
+copy my personal email for best results:

 mary.banas(at)gmail.com